About & Gallery

 Passion is the best motivator!

-- And that’s what gets me going every day – it’s the starting point for new design work or a new field of research.
+- It’s the starting point for new design work or a new field of research

 New design work for 2021 inspired by my own images taken on a walk around my local area.
 Australia’s flowering gum offers vast scope for design possibilities from the bulbous, energy-filled buds, to the red, to pink and orange feathery blossoms and seeds.
 The network of branches and leaves form a natural trellis against our brilliant blue summery skies.